Alterations and improvements

 Tenants must also get our written permission before putting up external aerials.
 We will insist that the aerial is properly fixed and does not interfere with other residents' TV and radio reception.
 There are also restrictions on the siting of CB aerials and satellite dishes.

-What happens once I have requested permission?
+What happens once I have requested permission for an alteration?

 A member of the housing team or a surveyor may visit your home and we will write to you telling you whether you have permission and whether there are any conditions attached.
 In some cases you may also need to obtain planning permission or the consent of building control before going ahead with the work.
 We will advise you if this is needed and give you details of who to contact.